CDP Home Page

 - Already established in the fields of electronic and electroacoustic composition, sound design has become mainstream in film, computer games, animations, advertising, and songs.

 - The CDP software, first released in 1987, now contains hundreds of ways to transform digitally sampled sound.
 Its software belongs to the musique concrète category, as realised on computer.
 Processing is off-line.
 Although the processing is often faster than real-time, several processes could not run in real-time for technical reasons.

 - The CDP software can be run via one of the two available GUIs or via command line / batch file.

 - Based in the UK, CDP is an international network of composers and programmers guided by a vision of amazing sonic possibilities and how they can be woven into the fabric of music.
 We have been working together since 1986.
 About CDP and its approach.

 Free Download: CDP Core Sound Transformation Software

 - A free download of our core sound transformation & editing software and documentation is now available.
-It is being released under a GNU Lesser General Public Licence (LGPL) and includes our full Release 7 package, the Sound Loom GUI (MAC/PC) and now the Soundshaper GUI (PC).
+It is being released under a GNU Lesser General Public Licence (LGPL) and includes our full Release 7.1 package, the Soundshaper GUI for PC, and the Sound Loom GUI for both MAC & PC.
 Visit the CDP System and the Options tabs for more information.
-The two existing CDP Tutorial Workshops will also be a free download for these please click on the Workshops tab.
+Among a variety of tutorial materials, our two primary CDP Tutorial Workshops are also a free download for these please click on the Workshops tab.
 There have now been over a terabyte of free downloads.